 In this deployment scenario:

-- the entity denoted as NSSMF (NSS Management Function), is capable of consuming the VNF LCM and NS LCM related services provided by the NFV-MANO (NFVO).
-Same entity is also a provider of the NSS related management services.
+- the entity denoted as NSSMF (network slice subnet Management Function), is capable of consuming the VNF LCM and Network Service LCM related services provided by the NFV-MANO (NFVO).
+Same entity is also a provider of the network slice subnet related management services.

 - the entity denoted as NFMF (NF Management Function), is capable of application level management of VNFs and PNFs and is a producer of the NF Provisioning service that includes Configuration Management (CM), Fault Management (FM) and Performance Management.
 Same entity is consumer of the NF Provisioning service produced by VNFs and PNFs.

-Figure A.4.1 The deployment scenario for NSSI management with interface to NFV-MANO
+Figure A.4.1 The deployment scenario for network slice subnet management with interface to NFV-MANO

 The use case Network slice subnet instance creation in the clause 5.1.2 of the TS 28.531 [8] shows example of interaction between:

-- the consumer of the NSS related management services (e.g. NSS provisioning service) and the NSSMF as the provider of the NSS related management services.
+- the consumer of the network slice subnet related management services (e.g. network slice subnet provisioning service) and the NSSMF as the provider of the network slice subnet related management services.

 - the NSSMF and the NFMF.